American Airlines will drop the MD-80 to 2019 fleet

 By 2007, American Airlines it had a fleet of over 300 aircraft McDonnell Douglas MD-80.
 They have operated numerous internal and intercontinental routes.

-As it all boils down to money, American Airlines has started removing them from the commercial service because they are no longer economically reliable.
-Pratt & Whitney JT8D-200 engines are fuel-efficient.
+As it all comes down to money, American Airlines has started to take it out of commercial service because they are no longer economically reliable.
+Pratt & Whitney JT8D-200 engines are fuel efficient.

 MD-80 American Airlines Fleet